mouadja02/bitcoin-news-data/README.md

 - All timestamps are in UTC
 - Duplicate articles have been filtered
 - URLs are validated and accessible
-- Categories are standardized across sources
 - Missing data is clearly marked

 ## Limitations
 - Data collection limited to English-language sources
 - Some sources may have rate limiting affecting completeness
-- Sentiment analysis included (updated every two weeks)
+- Sentiment analysis included, but updated once every two weeks
 - No price data included (this repo focuses on news and sentiment only), if you need price dataset, check this repo: https://github.com/mouadja02/bitcoin-hourly-ohclv-dataset.git

 ## License